by-student-2017/lammps-2Aug2023-CHGNet/README.md

 Comments -- By STUDENT ---

 Currently, the following improvements do not work well with calculations that include d3.
-If you want to calculate an interface with an applied electric field, we recommend that you use QEq to calculate with the original state.
+If you want to calculate an interface with an applied electric field, we recommend that you use QEq to calculate with the original state (advancesoftcorp/lammps).

 A "va0_q_magmom" is a prototype that can output MAGMOM (magnetic moment) as q (=charge) on Lammps.
 I don't have the capacity to convert MAGMOM values ​​to electric charge (q), so I'm leaving it as it is.
 Please be careful.